 Project - David's own house

-Material - Recycled hardwood from the original Bretts gantry shed at Windsor
+Material - Recycled hardwood from the original Bretts gantry shed at albion

 Each truss was handmade from 350mm x 150mm hardwood beams, bolted together using purpose built laser cut plates.

 Truss profiles were developed using Pryda software, enabling CAD drawings to be prepared.
 The recycled timber was then cut on Bretts Hundegger saw and the steel plates laser cut according to CAD drawings supplied by Bretts.
 Each truss was made in Bretts factory on one of the Quickset truss jigs and took approximately 6 man hours to complete.
 Due to the extreme weight each component had to be lifted onto the jig by forklift.
 Once made, two forklifts were required to lift the completed truss out of the jig.

 Pre-fabricated timber roof trusses have been part of Australian building practices for over 30 years, they are: Cost effective, certified and manufactured in accordance with strict Pryda build standards, they have design flexibility, and easy to install.

 Long clear spans can be achieved at an economical rate.
 Trusses can easily span 10-15 metres or more without the need for internal supports.
 This is particularly useful for ‘open plan’ designed homes.
 Using such truss types as Scissor Trusses allow for the use of smaller timber sizes, minimal deflections and longer spans.

 Individually engineered optimising the timber truss components to suit the design loads applied to them.
 The manufacturing of trusses optimises timber stock which leads to minimisation of timber waste.
 There are many home designs which are conducive to roof trusses and deliver an overall cost saving compared to a traditional stick-built roof.
 However should you prefer a stick frame we will be happy to oblige.